ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-styles.md

 #### Default styles
 As the most of the default editor builds support editing a structured content, which requires passing the control over the possible image appearances to the developer, they introduces a UI containing a set of buttons applying a semantical styles (taken from the [default styles](#styles-table) listed above).

 The example below presents an editor with this basic configuration.
-The top image is full-width, while the bottom image is a side image.
+The top image is in its original state (centered), while the bottom image is a side image.
 You can change the style of an individual image using the contextual toolbar invoked after an image is clicked.

 {@snippet features/image-semantical-style-default}